awslabs/aws-deployment-framework/CONTRIBUTING.md

 2. Modify the source; please focus on the specific change you are contributing.
    If you also reformat all the code, it will be hard for us to focus on your change.
+3. Make sure your editor is configured to use [editorconfig](https://editorconfig.org/), this helps maintain consistent coding styles and prevents linter findings later.
-3. Ensure local tests pass.
+4. Ensure local tests and linters pass.
-4. Commit to your fork using clear commit messages.
+5. Commit to your fork using clear commit messages.
-5. Send us a pull request, answering any default questions in the pull request interface.
+6. Send us a pull request, answering any default questions in the pull request interface.
-6. Pay attention to any automated CI failures reported in the pull request, and stay involved in the conversation.
+7. Pay attention to any automated CI failures reported in the pull request, and stay involved in the conversation.

 GitHub provides additional document on